Swansea University Rowing Club

 The Swansea University Rowing Club (SURC) is the rowing club of Swansea University, Wales, and is situated on the west bank of the River Tawe in Swansea.
 It is unknown when the club was founded, but was re-founded in 2004.
 Rowing with SURC is open to all members of Sport Swansea, who provide a nominal level of funding and insurance for all university clubs.

-Along with Cardiff University Boat Club, it is considered one of the biggest and most active rowing clubs in Wales.